km1036/katmarcin/README.md

 - 👋 Hi, I’m @katmarcin
 - 👀 I’m interested in sustainability and healthcare equity
 - 🌱 I’m currently learning Jupyter, Pandas, and Matplotlib
-- 💞️ I’m looking to collaborate on Github
+- �I’m looking to collaborate on Github
-- 📫 How to reach me: Slack
+- How to reach me: Slack or Linkedin: katmarcin

 <!---
 katmarcin/katmarcin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.